tigase/tigase-server/src/main/restructured/Tigase_Development/Plugin_Development.rst

    If your plugin name has any special characters (-,:\|/.) it needs to be encapsulated in single quotation marks.

 There is another part of the plugin configuration though.
-If you looked at the `Writing Plugin Code <#writePluginCode>`__ guide you can remember the **Map settings** processing parameter.
+If you looked at the :ref:`Writing Plugin Code
+<writePluginCode>` guide you can remember the **Map settings** processing parameter.
 This is a map of properties you can set in the configuration file and these setting will be passed to the plugin at the processing time.

 Again **config.tdsl** is the place to put the stuff.
 These kind of properties start under your **plugin ID** and each key and value will be a child underneath: